 Impedance controlled PCBs may still keep some crucial data even when damaged.
 It's not the same for PCBs produced without factoring in impedance control mechanisms.
 It is somewhat a little bit easy to transfer data from impedance controlled PCBs.
 A big reason why most designers prefer having controlled impedance on their boards.

 Another reason why most designers prefer controlled impedance PCBs is the ease of handling them.
 Otherwise, the uncontrolled impedance PCBs are challenging to handle.

 (impedance control PCB hardly loses data in case of damages)

 OurPCB relies on the latest use of impedance testing hardware and modeling software.
 The primary purpose we do this is to meet your entire controlled impedance requirements.
 All these are robust toolsets that use both a comprehensive material library and a high-quality field solver.
 They aim to ensure that our customers' designs go as desired for the first time.
 Do you have your design ready?

 If so, let us at OurPCB handle everything for you.
 All you have to do is to upload your data to receive a free consultation immediately.
 You also gain the expected time of your impedance controlled PCBs.

 If you have a project that needs impedance controlled PCBs, feel free to contact us for help.
-We have been assisting clients for more than a decade, many of whom have gone ahead to compliment us on the excellent work that we do.
+We have been assisting clients for more than a decade, many of whom have complimented us on the excellent work we do.
 Call us now for immediate assistance.